theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 a FluidSeriesCircuit containing only this FluidParalleSubCircuit takes about 1 minute to solve.

+Therefore, the approach to get it solving in real time is to precalculate the nondimensionalised pressure losses, assuming they can be decoupled from buoyancy forces.

 In the fluidParallelSubCircuit documentation, i detail the derivations of the nondimensionalisation of it, certain assumptions I make, as well as how the code should be tested.

+## FluidSeriesSubCircuits

+In every parallel circuit or subcircuit, there will exist a series of pipes and flow components supplying some pressure source or pressure losses.

+Now due to time constraints, it is perhaps wise to precalculate the nondimensionalised pressure losses so as to estimate the pressure losses given any flowrate and any temperature distribution.

+This is the job of FluidSeriesSubCircuits, where i have to place several components in series, and test the pressure losses of them given mass flowrates.
+I then nondimensionalise them using averaged values of lengthscale, viscosity and density for the system.

 ## Nested tests with FluidSeriesCircuits (work in progress)